-Children with autism go missing under a variety of circumstances.
+Children with Autism go missing under a variety of circumstances.
 They may seek out small or enclosed spaces.
 They may wander toward places of special interest to them.
 Or they may try to escape overwhelming stimuli such as sights, sounds, surroundings or activities of others.
 You can help them become more familiar with these sights and sounds by hosting an Autism-friendly sensory event.